DennisLyn/churchweb/README.md

 # churchweb
-This repo keeps all independent works (outside of the WordPress works) for our church's website - [Chinese For Christ Church of Hayward](https://www.cfcchayward.org/).
+This repo keeps all independent works (outside of the WordPress works and its existing build-in code) for our church's website - [Chinese For Christ Church of Hayward](https://www.cfcchayward.org/).

-The website is built by WordPress, MySql and hosted on AWS.
+Our church website is built by WordPress, MySql database and hosted on AWS.
+WordPress provides ready-to-use features of login and authentication, members management, and customizable theme which allows us to build and maintain a website easily.
 (Note: WordPress code is not pushed here but backed up on AWS.)

-Independent works:
+However, WordPress is designed for information posting and management (e.g a blog website) and we still need to create and implement our web pages based on our needs.

+# Independent projects for church websites

+Here are two new and independent projects I built for our website.
-1. An Entry page for two websites (Chinese and English sites)
+1. New Portal Entry page - a new elegant entry page for both Chinese and English websites.
+This page is built and implemented by HTML, CSS, and JS.
-2. Sermon pages for administrators to create, edit, and delete sermon info and videos.
+2. Sermon Management pages - a new flow and pages for administrators to create, update, and delete sermon information and videos.
+This page is built and implemented by PHP, HTML, CSS, and JS.
+Data will be fetched and added to our current MySql database.

-# Folders
+# Folder location on the server

+public_html/ch-sermon

+# Project folders on this repo

-1. **[EntryPage](https://github.com/DennisLyn/churchweb/tree/main/EntryPage):**  pure frontend works: HTML, CSS, JS, and images files.
+1. **[EntryPage](https://github.com/DennisLyn/churchweb/tree/main/EntryPage):**  pure frontend works -  HTML, CSS, JS, and images files.

-2. **[SermonListPage](https://github.com/DennisLyn/churchweb/tree/main/SermonListPage):** frontend + backend works: PHP, CSS, JS and data (cvs or xlsx) files.
+2. **[SermonListPage](https://github.com/DennisLyn/churchweb/tree/main/SermonListPage):** frontend + backend works -  PHP, CSS, JS and data (cvs or xlsx) files.